Roadmap

 • Custom functions: add support for streaming functions and object handles.

-• Custom scripts: Currently, the content of the whole workbook is transferred to the Python runtime even if it’s not required.
-This makes scripts slow when the workbook is very big.
-Similarly, scripts don’t allow to interact with Excel’s calculated values.
+• Custom scripts: Scripts don’t allow to interact with Excel’s calculated values.
 This means that you currently can’t trigger an Excel calculation in a script and use its result in the same script.

 • Show printed output live, instead of when the script/function terminates.